ARCHIVED-mean-stack/session-10/readme.md

 <form name=”” action=”” novalidate >
 ```

-Add

-- placeholder text
-- novalidate - use html5 form elements but not for validation

 ##Form Validation - Angular

 - Add name attribute to form
 - Add required to form fields
 - Add name attributes for fields
+- placeholder text
+- novalidate - is used to disable browser's native form validation

 Some CSS selectors available to us: